-Additionally, sediments act as a reservoir and may still contain high metal concentrations (see below).
+Data Limitations It should be noted that the data set has decreased tremendously.
+For example, in 2007, there were 397 data points for nickel concentrations in the tributaries, and, there were only 54 data points for 2017.
+Additionally, these ratings are for the water column only; sediments act as a reservoir and may still contain high metal concentrations (see below).
 If sediments are disturbed by dredging or other activities, metals may be remobilized into the water column and may negatively impact aquatic life in the LSJR.
+Environment Florida’s recently released Troubled Waters report shows that US Naval Station Mayport has had more than 12 exceedances of various parameters, including nickel and copper, during a 21-month span between January 2016 and September 2017.
 The magnitude of potential impact is dependent on many concurring abiotic and biotic factors.

-The metals in sediments that we have evaluated in this study include mercury, lead, cadmium, copper, silver, zinc, and chromium.
-Metals in general have been elevated over natural background levels in sediments all throughout the LSJR for at least two decades and continue to do so today.
-Nearly all (75-91%) of the sediments that were analyzed since 2000 have had concentrations of chromium, zinc, lead, cadmium, or mercury (discussed in more detail below) that are greater than natural background levels (NOAA 2008), sometimes by very large amounts.
+The metals in sediments that we have evaluated in this study include arsenic, mercury, lead, cadmium, copper, silver, zinc, nickel, and chromium.
+Metals in general have been elevated over natural background levels in sediments all throughout the LSJR for more than two decades (Table 5.2) and continue to do so today.
+Many of the sediments that were analyzed since 2000 have had concentrations of chromium, zinc, lead, cadmium, or mercury (discussed in more detail below) that are greater than natural background levels (NOAA 2008), sometimes by very large amounts.
 Sediments in Rice Creek that were analyzed in 2002 had mercury levels that were about 100 times greater than natural background levels.
 High metal concentrations were found in sediments elsewhere throughout the river, including the Cedar-Ortega system, Moncrief Creek off the Trout River, Broward Creek, and Doctors Lake.